 Melanie’s Toronto-based law practice is devoted to criminal law at the trial and appellate levels.
 As a tireless and committed defender, she prides herself on her dedication to her clients’ best interests.
 Known for her highly organized and methodical approach to cases, Melanie makes full use of all available resources to mount a vigorous defence.

-Throughout her career as a criminal lawyer, Melanie has not only worked alongside senior counsel on challenging cases, but has also defended clients on a wide array of matters as sole counsel of record.
+Throughout her career as a criminal lawyer, Melanie has defended clients on a wide array of complex matters.
 Her breadth of experience includes the most serious offences in the Criminal Code at trial and appellate levels.
-She has represented clients on murder, criminal organization, and large-scale drug and fraud prosecutions and is also frequently retained on sexual assault-related offences.
+She has represented clients on murder, criminal organization, and large-scale drug and fraud prosecutions, and is frequently retained on sexual offences.
+She has a particular interest in search warrant litigation and constitutional issues.

 Over the past decade, Melanie has successfully argued cases at all levels of court in Ontario.
 She has also represented individuals in cases out of province, and before a variety of tribunals and commissions, including the Toronto Police Service Tribunal, the Ontario Civilian Police Commission, the Ontario Securities Commission, the Law Society Tribunal, and the Licence Appeal Tribunal.

-Melanie is a member of Legal Aid Ontario's Extremely Serious Criminal Matters (ESM) panel, and can accept certificates for the most serious criminal charges at trial and on appeal.
+Melanie is a member of Legal Aid Ontario's Extremely Serious Criminal Matters (ESM) panel, and can accept certificates for the most serious criminal offences at trial and on appeal.

 Dedicated to both THE LEGAL PROFESSION & COMMUNITY